 In closing this anniversary message, I compiled a series of words from David Acton’s catalog essay to remember our beginnings, where we are today, and our hopes for the future:

 “In 1947 a group of student printmakers in Boston came together to share information and investigate exhibition opportunities.
 They enlisted the support of faculty sponsors [from] Massachusetts College of Art, the School of the Museum of Fine Arts, and Arthur Heinzelman, the keeper of prints at the Boston Public Library….
 In 1948, the Boston Printmakers mounted their first exhibition in downtown Boston….
 Soon the organization and its shows were among the leading venues for academic printmaking.
 They attracted artists who undertook every phase of the creative process themselves.
 Many had been teachers who valued talent and virtuosity above fashionable taste.
 Moderation accompanied a principled democracy and the exhibitions remained open to all and judged by peers.
 The Boston Printmakers’ Annual Exhibitions at the Museum of Fine Arts were among the most prestigious print shows of the 1950s and 1960s.
 [The content of the publication,] 60 Years of North American Prints celebrates the role of the Boston Printmakers in establishing its place in the art world during a dynamic period of American art.
 Furthermore, its lively membership assures a distinguished future for the organization through its ambitious projects and ever-widening sphere of influence.”

-The Boston Printmakers is entering our 70th year, and the members’ exhibition title Marking Time seems particularly consequential.
-In celebration of this milestone, I would like to recognize the membership for its high level of participation in exhibitions and programs throughout the years.
-You keep this organization vibrant and forward moving, and I want to thank you all wholeheartedly.
+In celebration of this milestone, I would like to recognize the membership, for their high level of participation in our exhibitions and programs throughout the years.
+Members keep this organization vibrant and forward moving, and I want to wholeheartedly thank you each one of them.